Charles Duncan Jr.

-Charles William Duncan Jr. (September 9, 1926 – October 18, 2022) was an American businessman, administrator, and politician best known for serving as U.S. Secretary of Energy in the Cabinet of President Jimmy Carter from 1979 to 1981.
+Charles William Duncan Jr. (September 9, 1926 – October 18, 2022) was an American businessman, administrator, and politician who served as the second United States secretary of energy in the Cabinet of President Jimmy Carter from 1979 to 1981.
 He had previously served as Carter's United States Deputy Secretary of Defense during the Iranian Revolution.
 Earlier, Duncan had run the family business, Duncan Coffee Company of Houston, Texas, for seven years, until the Coca-Cola Company acquired it in 1964.
 After seven years on the Coke board, Duncan became the corporation's president.

 Early years

 Duncan was born on September 9, 1926, in Houston, Texas.
 He was the older of two children.
 Duncan prepped at the Sewanee Military Academy in Sewanee, Tennessee, and served two years in the U.S. Army Air Corps during World War II.
 He graduated from Rice University in 1947 with a degree in chemical engineering.
 Duncan also pursued two years of graduate work in business administration at the University of Texas and worked briefly as a roustabout and chemical engineer for Humble Oil and Refining Corporation (now Exxon).